 In summer of 2008, the three-year program, GardenWorks, became Gardening Matters, an independent organization dedicated to community gardeners across the Twin Cities and Minnesota.
-Gardening Matters continues the mission and programming of GardenWorks to work with gardeners to create vibrant sustainable community gardens that are assets to the communities in which they reside.
+Gardening Matters continues the mission and programming of GardenWorks to work with gardeners to create vibrant sustainable community gardens that are assets to their communities.
 Read more about Gardening Matters' history.

 Goals of Gardening Matters

 - To strengthen internal functioning of community gardens

 - To improve public relations and advocate for supportive policies for community gardens

 - To foster partnerships between the gardening community and public and private sectors.